0-5788719150923125/praxis/README.md

 python server.py \
   --data_path /path/to/my/data \ # Train on a local directory of data.
   --device cuda:0 \              # Specify your GPU's index.
 Omit this argument to use CPU.
+  --batch_size 8 \               # Set the batch size to use for training.
   --no_dashboard \               # Disables the CLI interface.
-  --use_tokenmonster             # Replace the LLaMA-2 tokenizer with TokenMonster.
+  --use_tokenmonster \           # Replace the LLaMA-2 tokenizer with TokenMonster.
+  --dev                          # Launch with settings that bootstrap faster (1 layer, smaller dataset, etc.)
 ```

 ## join us